 One another advantage of the Czech Republic is quite low inflation.
-In April 2019, the inflation rate is 2,7 % (The Source: The Czech Statistical Office)
+In April 2019, the inflation rate was 2,7 % (The Source: The Czech Statistical Office)

 Gurcan Partners is a professional law and consultancy firm, located in Prague.
-We provide tailor-made incorporation services in Poland.
+We provide tailor-made incorporation services in the Czech Republic.
 You can make an online appointment below or contact us via email or phone.

 - One of the Most Strategic Geographical Locations (4 Borders with Germany, Poland, Austria, and Slovakia)

 - Low Labor Cost (Minimum Wage is 518 Euro in May 2019)

 Tax policy in the Czech Republic is similar to other EU countries.
 But professional services, goods, accountancy, solicitors, virtual office etc. are very keenly priced.
 We will be more than happy to take care of your accountancy needs or help you with any services that you require.

 The VAT rate is 21%, corporate tax is 19%, and individuals income tax is 15% in the Czech Republic